-It is general knowledge, that certain nutrients and components are better at helping you reach your weight loss goal (like omega 7 for weight loss).
-Numerous studies have proven that in order to successfully shed pounds without harming your health, you should stick to a healthy and well-balanced nutrition plan, which creates a caloric deficit, meaning that you consume less calories than you burn.
-Such a diet should include vitamins and minerals, proteins, complex carbs, and unsaturated fats (3).
+It is general knowledge that certain nutrients and components are better at helping you reach your weight loss goal (like omega 7 for weight loss).
+Numerous studies have proven that in order to successfully shed pounds without harming your health, you should stick to a healthy and well-balanced nutrition plan, which creates a calorie deficit, meaning that you consume less calories than you burn.
+Such a diet should include vitamins and minerals, proteins, complex carbohydrates, and unsaturated fats (3).

 Despite their bad rep, fats are essential for many biological processes and an overall optimal health.
 For instance, Omega-3 fatty acid reduces the level of “bad” LDL cholesterol and lowers the risk of cardiovascular diseases (1).
 Such properties may be found not only in Omega-3, but also in its less famous counterpart Omega-7 fatty acid, which has catapulted in popularity in recent years.
 A lot of people begin to wonder whether they can use Omega 7 for weight loss.
 If you are also itching to find out more about this dark horse of fatty acids, read on.

 That is why you should substitute saturated fats with healthy poly- and monounsaturated fats.
-And the Omega 7 belongs to the latter category.
-Another name for this component is palmitoleic acid and it has proven to be health beneficial.
-It possesses anti-inflammatory properties (9) among others and can reduce the risk of numerous diseases while helping you trim a couple of inches of unwanted fat.
-The palmitoleic acid has also been discovered to be a lipokine, meaning that it acts as a hormone (11).
+And omega 7 belongs to the latter category.
+Palmitoleic acid, one of the monosaturated fat included in the Omega 7 fatty acid group, has proven to have health benefits.
+It possesses anti-inflammatory properties (9) among others and could reduce the risk of numerous diseases while helping you trim a couple of inches of unwanted fat.
+The palmitoleic acid has also been discovered to be a lipokine, meaning that it acts as a hormone (10).

-The existing research implies that Omega 7 is health beneficial and quite effective at helping to manage weight.
+The existing research implies that Omega 7 is health beneficial and quite effective at supporting weight management.
 Here are some of the positive effects of palmitoleic acid:

 One of the reasons why palmitoleic acid is beneficial for weight loss is that it wards off hunger pangs.
-A study on rats has shown that consumption of Omega 7 fatty acids induced the feeling of satiation and enhanced the release of satiety hormones.
-It can also improve bowel movement and prevent weight gain (8).
+A study on rats has shown that consumption of Omega 7 fatty acids could induce the feeling of satiation and enhance the release of satiety hormones.
+It could also improve bowel movement and prevent weight gain (8).

 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!

-Palmitoleic acid has shown some positive effects on one of the key factors of a successful weight loss – metabolism (6).
-Besides that, it may improve another essential process – fat burning.
-Research shows that Omega 7 fatty acid decreases lipogenesis, making your body melt fat in order to obtain energy, instead of storing it (10).
+Palmitoleic acid may improve another essential process – fat burning (6).
+Research shows that Omega 7 fatty acid could regulate lipogenesis, making your body melt fat in order to obtain energy, instead of storing it.

-Besides improving your internal processes, and promoting weight loss, palmitoleic acid may also turn back the clock on your skin and recapture that supple and dewy look you once had.
+Besides potentially impacting metabolic processes, and weight loss, palmitoleic acid may also turn back the clock on your skin and recapture that supple and dewy look you once had.
 Research shows that Omega 7 fatty acid possesses anti-oxidation properties, which allows it to significantly improve skin cell regeneration and promote skin health (4).

 Omega 7 is not essential, meaning that your body produces it and usually doesn’t require any additional supplements of that component.
-However, if you wish to increase its content in your body, you can find them in macadamia nuts, which are also rich in fiber, protein, thiamin, manganese, and copper.
-They offer a litany of benefits, such as: treatment of metabolic syndrome, decreased risk of heart disease and type 2 diabetes, weight gain prevention and a reduced feeling of hunger (12).
+However, if you wish to increase its content in your body, you can find them in macadamia nuts, which are also rich in fiber, protein, and other micronutrients.
+They could offer health benefits, such as: inflammation reduction, regulation of metabolic syndrome, decreased risk of heart disease and type 2 diabetes, weight gain prevention and a reduced feeling of hunger (11).

 Researchers say that a daily consumption of as small a dose as 250 mg of purified Omega 7 may help the weight loss process along, boost your metabolism, and lower the risk of a number of diseases.

-Omega 7 oil is a supplement rich in palmitoleic acid, which offers a wide range of health benefits, including weight loss.
-When choosing such a supplement, make sure that it consists of a purified Omega 7 fatty acid, as such additional components, as palmitic acid, which is often found in the same food sources as palmitoleic acid, can derail all your progress.
+Omega 7 oil is a supplement rich in palmitoleic acid, which could offer a wide range of health benefits, including weight loss.
+When choosing such a supplement, make sure that it consists of a purified Omega 7 fatty acid, as such additional components like palmitic acid, which is often found in the same food sources as palmitoleic acid, can derail all your progress.

 Your diet plays a prominent role in the state of your health.
 Well-rounded nutrition is the key to a fit body and a clear mind.
 Sometimes nutrient-rich foods are not enough to keep your body in running order, that’s when supplements come into play.
-Although you may not have heard about the Omega 7 fatty acid before, it has always been produced by your body and helped you maintain your weight and support the body’s basic functions.
+Although you may not have heard about the Omega 7 fatty acids before, it is naturally produced by your body and helps you maintain your health and support the body’s basic functions.

 If you want your weight loss plan to be efficient, don’t forget to do some exercise on the regular basis.
 Check out this 20-min Full Body Workout at Home.